 –Using SQL Error log

 SQL Server will provide the Auto Growth events in the Error log as below snapshot.
 The errorlog information contains the file name and database with the time taken to process the Auto Growth.
+Note, these are the events 5144 & 5145 logged only when autogrowth takes longer time or times out.

 –Using Live monitoring query